Study Human Rights from the Uniquely Catholic Perspective

 M.A. in Human Rights

-Students meet with Dr. Glendon, pictured third from right, at the State Department
+Students meet with Dr. Mary Ann Glendon, pictured third from right, at the State Department

 The Master of Arts in Human Rights, developed by the Institute for Human Ecology (IHE), is designed for students who wish to study human rights from a distinctly Catholic perspective.
 It draws upon existing courses of several schools at The Catholic University of America.
 The interdisciplinary degree is awarded by the School of Arts and Sciences.
 The program’s director is human rights expert William Saunders, J.D.
 The distinguished Advisory Board consists of experts in Catholic social thought and human rights – Robert George (Princeton), Mary Ann Glendon (Harvard), John Keown (Georgetown), Fr.
 Kevin Flannery, SJ (Gregorian), Helen Alvare (George Mason), John DiIulio (Pennsylvania), and Thomas Farr (Religious Freedom Institute).